| First,

 Sun style Sun Sword

-About an hour, see
+About an hour, VCD pricing, Chinese Only

 Sun Style sword demonstrated